Kenneth Heilman

-Kenneth M. Heilman (born 1938) is an American behavioral neurologist He is considered one of the fathers of modern-day behavioral neurology.
+Kenneth M. Heilman (June 2, 1938 – July 15, 2024) was an American behavioral neurologist.
+He is considered one of the fathers of modern-day behavioral neurology.

-Early life and career
+Background

-Heilman was born and raised in Brooklyn, New York.
+Heilman was born on June 2, 1938, in Brooklyn, New York, where he was also raised.
 He attended college at the University of Virginia was accepted into medical school after three years of college and graduated from the University of Virginia School of Medicine in 1963.

 He did two years of residency in internal medicine at Cornell University Medical Center at Bellevue Hospital.
-During the Vietnam War, he joined the Air Force and served as chief of medicine at the NATO Hospital in Izmir, Turkey from 1965 to 1967.
+During the Vietnam War, he joined the Air Force and served as chief of medicine at the NATO Hospital in İzmir, Turkey from 1965 to 1967.
 After leaving the Air Force, Heilman entered a residency in neurology at Harvard Medical School under Derek Denny-Brown and then continued there being a fellowship with Norman Geschwind and D. Pandya.

 Upon completion of his fellowship, Heilman was recruited by the Dr. Melvin Greer, the chair of the Department of Neurology, at the University of Florida.
-Heilman joined the faculty of the University of Florida Department of Neurology in 1970 as an Assistant Professor.
-He was promoted to Associate Professor in 1973 and Professor in 1975.
+Heilman joined the faculty of the University of Florida Department of Neurology in 1970 as an assistant professor.
+He was promoted to associate professor in 1973 and professor in 1975.
 He became the first James E. Rooks, Jr. Professor of Neurology in 1990, a newly endowed chair at the university.
-In 1998, he was among the first UF faculty to receive the title of Distinguished Professor.
+In 1998, he was among the first UF faculty to receive the title of distinguished professor.
 Heilman was also the program director and was chief of neurology at the North Florida/South Georgia Veterans Administration Hospital (Malcom Randall VAMC).

+Heilman died on July 15, 2024, at the age of 86.

 Clinical activity

-Heilman is an active clinician who was Director of the Memory Disorders Clinic at UF/Shands, one of the 15 Memory Disorder Clinics supported by the Florida Department of Elder Affairs.
+Heilman was an active clinician who was director of the Memory Disorders Clinic at UF/Shands, one of the 15 Memory Disorder Clinics supported by the Florida Department of Elder Affairs.
 This clinic serves those with memory and cognitive disorders, especially those suffering from dementias such as Alzheimer's disease.
 His expertise as a clinician has been recognized by being listed in virtually every edition of the Best Doctors in America as well as other publications citing clinical excellence.